 The Spanish Language Education program is conducted completely in Spanish, thus an advanced or close to advanced level of Spanish language proficiency is needed to be successful.
 Beginning in the Fall, 2012, entering students will need to pass an oral language assessment (through a testing service) in order to graduate.

 - 1. Valid Teaching Certificate: Temporary or Professional - 2.
-If entering with Temporary Teaching Certificate provide passing scores on all subtests for: - CLAST (if taken prior to July, 1, 2002), or - General Knowledge Test (GKT), or - GRE score of 300 (combined verbal and quantitative scales).
+If entering with Temporary Teaching Certificate provide passing scores on all subtests for: - General Knowledge Test (GKT), or - GRE score of 300 (combined verbal and quantitative scales).